A day out with a Pest Controller

 JOB 4 - Rat decking

-"People lay decking, not realising the potential shelter it's giving rodents", Jeff tells me, and "if decking is to be laid then it will need to be accessible to prevent rats and mice taking shelter in there".
+We are off to Cleethorpes to a family home that has had evidence of rats in their garden and guttering.
+This is Jeff's third visit now so we're checking that the job is done.
+The customer confirmed that they hadn't heard any noises since Jeff's last visit, so this looked positive."People lay decking, not realising the potential shelter it's giving rodents", Jeff tells me, and "if decking is to be laid then it will need to be accessible to prevent rats and mice taking shelter in there".
 In this particular case, the customer had to cut a big whole in their decking in order to lay bait centrally to treat the potential rat problem.

 Jeff checked the drain and removed a nibbled block of rodenticide, specifically for drains, and removed the all bait underneath the decking.
 Another satisfied customer!